-- TA2.1 The Neighbourhood Plan supports measures which will deliver an integrated transport system (including footpaths and cycle ways, as outlined in policy TA1) which prioritises interchange between sustainable modes. - TA2.2 All new residential developments of more than 10 dwellings must be located within 300 meters or 5-minute isochrone [whichever is the lower] walk of existing public transport services.
-Residential sites which are unable to achieve this will be required to subsidise a new/extended transport link to serve the new residential site. - TA2.3 Where appropriate, further contributions will be sought from all household developments over 10 dwellings, to be used for the improvement of public transport provision in and around the Southwell parish, where the primary focus will be on improving the connectivity to local railway stations and other longer distance modes. - TA2.4 In addition to any Developers contribution, funding for integrated transport provision will be eligible to be considered for an allocation from receipts from the CIL.
+- TA2.1 Larger residential developments, of the types identified as such in the Newark and Sherwood Allocations & Development Management DPD, should include dedicated walking and cycling corridors, connecting to existing defined routes in the surrounding area, and making use of multifunctional Green Infrastructure.
+Such developments should be located within 300 meters or 5-minute isochrone [whichever is the lower] walk of existing public transport services or, if further from such services, contribute towards the provision and establishment of a new/extended transport link to serve the new residential site. - TA2.2 Where appropriate, further contributions will be sought from all household developments over 50 dwellings, to be used for the improvement of public transport provision in and around the Southwell parish, where the primary focus will be on improving the connectivity to local railway stations and other longer distance modes. - TA2.3 In addition to any Developers contribution, funding for integrated transport provision will be eligible to be considered for an allocation from receipts from the CIL.

-8.6.
+- 8.6.
 The development of an integrated transport system is strongly supported by the Neighbourhood Plan as it will enhance Southwell's role as the third biggest settlement in the district (and second largest retail centre).
 It will enable essential access for residents and visitors into Southwell centre and to neighbouring areas which offer vital employment opportunities.
-The integrated transport system will offer sustainable modes of transport which will reduce the impacts of climate change and further promote Southwell as a sustainable settlement.

-- 8.7.
-Residential developments are required to be within 300m (equivalent to five minutes' walk) of existing transport services or subsidise new facilities.
-300m has been chosen as it is defined within 'By Design' and the 'Urban Design Compendium' as the appropriate distance that can be considered reasonable to expect residents to walk to reach a public transport stop. - 8.8.
+The integrated transport system will offer sustainable modes of transport which will reduce the impacts of climate change and further promote Southwell as a sustainable settlement. - 8.7.
+Larger Residential developments are required to be within 300m (equivalent to five minutes' walk) of existing transport services or subsidise new facilities.
+300m has been chosen as it is defined within 'By Design' and the 'Urban Design Compendium' as the appropriate distance that can be considered reasonable to expect residents to walk to reach a public transport stop.
+Policy TA2.2 is in accordance with NSDC Policies. - 8.8.
 Contributions will be sought from developers where appropriate, to mitigate and minimise pressures put on the transport system as a result of the development.
 Furthermore, contributions will ensure improvements can be made in Southwell to encourage existing and new communities to be more sustainable.
 The focus on connecting long distance modes has been highlighted because this emphasises the importance of connecting different transport modes to offer a viable alternative to the private car.